RCasatta/LiquiDEX/README.md

 ## Flow

-NOTE: for now assume all assets are unblinded.
+NOTE: for now assume all maker's inputs and outputs are unblinded.

 Maker wants to propose to exchange amount `x` of asset `A` for amount `y` of asset `B`.